10 December 2020

-From keeping up to date with our latest guidance on the new exam to ensuring the dignity of patients in consultations, the RCGP in partnership with the Committee of GP Education Directors (COGPED) has some top tips to support those encouraging trainees to bring their best work to the assessment.
+Learning from the first years’ experience of the RCA, the RCGP in partnership with the Committee of GP Education Directors (COGPED) have updated their top tips to support those encouraging trainees to bring their best work to the assessment.

 The RCGP works with COGPED to encourage and maintain a consistent approach to GP training across the United Kingdom.